-The relocation of the Port Operations Depot allows for public access along the harbour's edge and the creation of a new Waterfront Promenade.
-The Waterfront Promenade will provide the opportunity for people to get close to the water's edge, to access the new retail and commercial uses and to allow for safe pedestrian access between Mothers Beach Car Park to Point Bunbury.
+The relocation of the Port Operations Depot allow for public access along the harbours edge and the creation of a new Waterfront Promenade.
+The Waterfront Promenade will provide the opportunity for people to get close to the waters edge, to access the new retail and commercial uses and to allow for safe pedestrian access between Mothers Car Park to Point Bunbury.
 The promenade will be connected to the upper terrace via two sets of stairs (west and central) and ramp to the east.
 The central steps will be generous and provide another form of seating for people and a distinctive feature of the space.